All-Hands-AI/openhands-resolver/README.md

    - `LLM_MODEL`: The LLM model to use (e.g., "anthropic/claude-3-5-sonnet-20240620")
    - `LLM_API_KEY`: Your API key for the LLM service
-   - `LLM_BASE_URL`: The base URL for the LLM API (optional, only if using a proxy)
+   - `LLM_BASE_URL`: The base URL for the LLM API (optional, only if using a proxy) In addition, if you want to send pull requests to a repo that's not your own, you can create a fork that you own, and set the following secret:
+   - `PAT_FORK_OWNER`: The username of the fork owner.
+This is usally the same `PAT_USERNAME`.

 5. To trigger the workflow, add the 'fix-me' label to any issue you want the AI to attempt to resolve.